top of page

-Personally, I think I'm a bit of a mix between all of these (minus the psychopathic tendencies, sorry Penn).
+Personally, I think I'm a bit of a mix between all of these.

 I'm also a guitarist, scuba diver, marketer, writer, video game enthusiast, meditator, circus acrobat, cat owner, BMTH fan, animation lover, and I'm sure a few other things.

 bottom of page